Self-Plagiarism – What is It and Tips to Avoid

 Why do some people self-plagiarize?

 Self-plagiarism is not the worst form of plagiarism, but it is not accepted.
 So, why do some people self-plagiarize?
-The answer to this might be if you already have put effort, time, and research into writing a piece of content, it is easier to reuse some of the work to create new content.
+The answer to this might be that if you already have put effort, time, and research into writing a piece of content, it is easier to reuse some of the work to create new content.

 It is common for people to recycle their work to save time.
 However, this could be seen as an unethical practice and can cause problems.